EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 2. What are the Benefits of an EB-5 Visa?

-• The EB-5 visa is an immigrant visa category, so as a successful EB-5 applicant, you can get your green card are be on the path to US citizenship.
+- The EB-5 visa is an immigrant visa category, so as a successful EB-5 applicant, you can get your green card and be on the path to US citizenship.

-• As an approved EB-5 visa holder, you do not have to work for a sponsor company.
-You are free to work in any lawful capacity.
+- As an approved EB-5 visa holder, you do not have to rely on someone else to file a petition for you (such as an employer or family member).
+Rather, you get to file your immigration petition on your own behalf, through self-petition.
+Additionally, you are free to work in any lawful capacity.

 3. What are the Requirements to get an EB-5 Visa?